riyuzenn/iv/.github/readme.md

 ##### For contributing kindly check the specific [docs here](contributing.md)

 <img src="assets/banner.png" height="150" />
-A dark vibrant color scheme intended to be attractive and elegant in the eyes of the user It intends to be high-contrast.
+A dark vibrant color scheme intended to be pale attractive and elegant in the eyes of the user It intends to be high-contrast.
 Yet preserving a reasonable degree of low-contrast that emphasizes simplicity and readability of the theme.

 ## Themes